FRONTLINE FEEL GOOD

 In education, healthcare, social care and charities,

-relentless pressure isn’t a temporary spike,
+pressure isn't a temporary spike, it's the job.

+You can't add resources.
 You can't cut the workload.

 And the training that promises change gets buried in Monday's inbox.